robert72127/alicedbv2/README.md

 ##### Processing node in streaming database graph

  for storage we need to:
- 1) be able to find count of tuple corresponding to given tuple in queue, - we can check that from the latest value and current one from queue
+ 1) be able to find count of tuple corresponding to given tuple in cache, - we can check that from the latest value and current one from cache
  2) be able to tell if given value at time T can be deleted from persistent storage - we can do that by checking if it's newest value and if it's ts is greater or less than current one
  3) be able to search for all tuples that matches given one, yes by hashing on all fields, and storing mapping from this hash to list of indexes in table since collision could happen we will also need to check if it's a match